New breast cancer drug found to boost survival rates by 30%

 The mortality rate was 29 per cent less than when patients were given a placebo.

-Lead author Sara Hurvitz told AFP the study focused on hormone receptor-positive breast cancer, which accounts for two-thirds of all breast cancer cases among younger women and have in the past generally been treated by therapies that block oestrogen production.
+Lead author Sara Hurvitz told AFP the study focused on hormone receptor-positive breast cancer, which accounts for two-thirds of all breast cancer cases among younger women, and have in the past generally been treated by therapies that block estrogen production.

 The treatment is less toxic than traditional chemotherapy because it more selectively targets cancerous cells, blocking their ability to multiply.